wiseman/mavelous/README.md

 Mavelous is a browser-based ground control station (GCS) for drones/UAVs/micro air vehicles.

+A week ago this code was an ugly hack/proof of concept.
+Hacker beware.

 Mavelous can be used with any vehicle that speaks the [MAVLink protocol](http://qgroundcontrol.org/mavlink/start).
 It has been tested with the [Arducopter](http://code.google.com/p/arducopter/).